 Joker: You know that it's just our heat emissions that are hidden, right?
 They can look out a window and see us coming.

-It's also mentioned repeatately that with the dimensions of space, most people don't pay much attention to visual signs.
-The geth don't even have windows.
+It's also mentioned repeatedly that with the dimensions of space, most people don't pay much attention to visual signs.
+The geth don't even have windows, considering them a structural weakness.

 Stereotype Flip: Overlaps with My Species Doth Protest Too Much on occasion; the Codex spends all of its time describing the stereotypical behavior of most species.
 Then you actually go out and run into lots of people who don't conform to those standards.